SmartterHealth/Virtual-Rounding/README.md

 ## Overview

 This is the Virtual Rounding solution referenced in the Microsoft Health &amp; Life Sciences [blog post](https://aka.ms/teamsvirtualrounding).
-Please see that blog post for more details on the use case.
+Please see that blog post for more an overview of the use case.
 This repository serves as the technical documentation.

 ## Disclaimer